Caverton chopper carrying Obaseki, Oba of Lagos makes air return – The Sun Nigeria

 Uche Usim, Iyamho, Edo State

-A chopper belonging to Caverton Helicopters has made an air return shortly after taking off from the football field of Edo State University, Iyamho.
+A chopper belonging to Caverton Helicopters made an air return yesterday shortly after taking off from the football field of Edo University, Iyamho.

 The pilot of the chopper, whose identity could not be ascertained as at press time, ran the engine for some minutes and then took off.

-The helicopter had just gained a few meters of altitude when the pilot suddenly aborted the ascension and returned to the field.
+The rotary plane had just gained a few meters of altitude when the pilot suddenly aborted the ascension and returned to the field.

 The pilot of an Air Force chopper nearby joined his Caverton colleague to carry out a quick troubleshooting.